Employment and discrimination

 James appeared for the transferor employer in the leading case of Abellio v Musse IRLR 360, a case about changing the place of employment following a transfer.

-Other recent cases:
+Other notable cases:

 - acting for a national transport company where, following the purchase of another business, the director of that business asserted that his employment had transferred to James' client.
 James was successful in having the claim dismissed.